eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * |ThreadSettings::stack_size-api|: Configures the thread's stack size in bytes.
   This value is platform specific and it is used as-is to configure the specific platform thread.

-The :ref:`threadsettingsqos` for reception threads in port-based transport desciptors can also be configured by associating each thread-specific configuration with its corresponding port number.
+The :ref:`threadsettingsqos` for reception threads in port-based transport descriptors can also be configured by associating each thread-specific configuration with its corresponding port number.

 Example